Barunah Plains Homestead

 Barunah Plains Homestead is a heritage-listed homestead at 4484 Hamilton Highway, Hesse, Victoria, Australia.
-The original house, which was designed by architects Davidson and Henderson, dates from 1866; subsequent additions and alterations were made in the late nineteenth century and in the 1900s-1910s.
-The homestead also comprises large formal gardens, a bakehouse and laundry, stables, coach-house and implement shed (south-west of the homestead), a woolshed, two bluestone cottages north-east of the homestead, and a ram shed located 1 km south.
+The original house, which was designed by architects Davidson and Henderson, dates from 1866.
+Additions and alterations were made in the late nineteenth century and in the 1900s-1910s.
+The homestead also comprises large formal gardens, a bakehouse and laundry, stables, coach-house and implement shed (south-west of the homestead), a woolshed, two bluestone cottages north-east of the homestead, and a ram shed located a kilometre south.

-The property is strongly associated with the grazing history of the Western District, and prior to subdivision for soldier settlement in 1946, was the largest sheep station in Victoria.
-The homestead and outbuildings were listed on the Register of the National Estate on 14 May 1991; they are also classified by the National Trust of Australia and protected under the Golden Plains Shire Heritage Overlay.
+The property is strongly associated with the grazing history of the Western District and, prior to subdivision for soldier settlement in 1946, was the largest sheep station in Victoria.
+The homestead and outbuildings were listed on the Register of the National Estate on 14 May 1991.
+They are also classified by the National Trust of Australia and protected under the Golden Plains Shire Heritage Overlay.

-Etymology

-The Barunah Plains property is located on the land of the Gulidjan people.
-The word barunah is most likely a variation of the Gulidjan or Wathawurrung word for 'night', which was recorded in the nineteenth century as pooroonna and boorana on two independent Gulidjan vocabulary lists.
-This word has common features with the words for 'dark' in other western Victorian Aboriginal languages, such as puruyn in the Djab wurrung language.